Workshop 2: Definitions and plant parts Workshop 3: Keys Workshop 4: Keys

 1) The Person

-Some people are satisfied with admiring the beauty of a plant; names are unimportant.
+Some people are satisfied with admiring the beauty of a plant; names are unimportant to them.

-Some people admire the beauty but also want names;
+Some people admire the beauty but also want names.
+Some people are content with common names, some want more accurate scientific names.

-Whatever level we are at, curiosity, an unhurried pace, a discerning eye,
+Whatever our interest level is, if we want to understand and appreciate plants we need curiosity, perseverance, an unhurried pace, a discerning eye,

 in appreciating and identifying plants.